 While we agree it's true everyone will feel stress, we still want to focus on the well being of physicians and advanced practitioners based on the focus of our content for this campaign, your service offerings and making it clear that this is the audience we're speaking of right away in the post.

 Physicians and providers face challenges unique to the medical profession.
-These challenges are multiplied during stressful times of an M&A. Download our Physician Well Being Resources fact sheet to learn more about proactive solutions to support your team during these times and ongoing.
+These challenges are multiplied during stressful times of an M&A. Visit our Physician Well Being Resources page to learn more about proactive solutions to support your team during these times and ongoing.